Courses

 260. Atmospheric Chemistry (3)

 Lecture—3 hours.
-Prerequisite: course 160.
+Prerequisite: ATM 160.
 Chemistry and photochemistry in tropospheric condensed phases (fog, cloud, and rain drops and aerosol particles).
 Gas-drop and gas-particle partitioning of compounds and effects of reactions in condensed phases on the fates and transformations of tropospheric chemical species.
 Offered in alternate years.— Anastasio

 265. The Art of Climate Modeling (3)

 Lecture—3 hours.
-Prerequisite: course 121A; experience with computing strongly recommended.
+Prerequisite: ATM 121A; experience with computing strongly recommended.
 Introduction to global climate modeling.
 Earth-system models from around the world.
 Numerical discretizations of horizontal and vertical dynamics.
 Diffusion, filters and fixers.
 Parameterization of fine-scale processes.
 Massively parallel supercomputing for climate.
 Model evaluation and intercomparison.
 Offered in alternate years.— Ullrich

 270A-G. Topics in Atmospheric Science (1-3)